This is the main article about dementia care in a clinic (ambulatory setting).

 What is dementia?

-It is a disease related to the degeneration (accelerated ageing) of the brain cells, causing the patient to lose function, and the function can very hard to detect in the early stages.
-By the time, the loss of function is obvious, the disease would probably have been there for a while.
+It is a disease related to the degeneration (accelerated ageing) of the brain cells, causing the patient to lose function.
+This can be very hard to detect in the early stages.
+Overtime, the loss of function would be obvious, and the disease would probably have been there for a while.

 Screening tests done at Zenith Medical Clinic: